HussamAdil/Ayat/README.md

 <img src="https://i.ibb.co/QFh2MsC/index.jpg" alt="index" border="0" width="200" height="200">
  </p>

-Get an verse(aya) from the Quran during your coding session 💻 , stay connected with the words of Allah. 💚 🕋
+Get a verse(an aya) from the Quran during your coding session 💻 stay connected with the words of Allah. 💚 🕋

 ## Release Notes